Listen alla y'all, it's sabotage!

 - Token White: Back in The Eighties, they were the first white rap group.
 Considering that they were a Hardcore Punk band beforehand, when Licensed to Ill came out, people were still convinced that it was all a Piss Take.
 The Hip Hop community began to take them more seriously with Paul's Boutique onward, however...

-- Wall of Text: The liner notes to Paul's Boutique and Hello Nasty print the lyrics like this, combined with all lowercase letters and No Punctuation Period, and also little indication of where a song starts and begins.note Also, several of the lyrics are intentionally printed wrong.
+- Wall of Text: The liner notes to Paul's Boutique and Hello Nasty print the lyrics like this, combined with all lowercase letters and No Punctuation Period, and also little indication of where a song starts and begins.
+(Paul's uses pictures of fish to indicate where certain songs begin, but you're on your own with Hello Nasty.)
+Also, several of the lyrics are intentionally printed wrong.

 - Watch It Stoned: "Car Thief" and numerous other songs elaborate on their love of drugs.

-- Many song on Hot Sauce Committee Part 2 nearly mix in elements from dubstep.
+- Many songs on Hot Sauce Committee Part 2 nearly mix in elements from dubstep.